Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/scripting/part5.rst

        private repo?: Repository<Character>;
    }

-In AcceleratXR, an event handler is any function decorated with the @OnEvent decorator.
+In Xsolla Backend, an event handler is any function decorated with the @OnEvent decorator.
 The function must always take a single argument containing the data of type Event.
 Since this example is interested only in user logins the event type that the handler will be registered for is UserLogin.
 There are no limitations to how many event handler functions you can define in a class.
 If you define multiple functions that respond to the same event note that there is no guarantee in which order they will execute in and you should assume they will execute in parallel.

 .. code-block:: typescript
    :linenos: